kyma-project/kyma/docs/service-catalog/13-02-gcp-broker.md

 ## Enable GCP Service Broker

 The GCP Service Broker is a preview implementation and should not be used in a production environment.
-To enable the GCP Service Broker only in a given Namespace:
+Run these commands to enable the GCP Service Broker in a given Namespace:
 1. Create a Namespace:
     ```
     export NAMESPACE={NAMESPACE_NAME}